Case management standards—criminal law

 B6.
 Case conferencing

-Duty lawyers for defendants can engage in case conferences with prosecution representatives to discuss issues in dispute and resolve proceedings in line with the Criminal Jurisdiction Reform Administrative Arrangement.
-Duty lawyers should attempt to negotiate with prosecutors, if reasonably practical and considering their service demands.
+Duty lawyers for defendants should engage in case conferences with prosecution representatives to discuss issues in dispute and resolve proceedings in line with the Criminal Jurisdiction Reform Administrative Arrangement.

 - amending, substituting or withdrawing charges